CanonicalLtd/maas-docs/en/manage-cli-common.md

 maas $PROFILE machines allocate system_id=$SYSTEM_ID
 ```

-!!!
-Note:
-    To acquire a node it must have a status of 'Ready'.
+> ⓘ To acquire a node it must have a status of 'Ready'.

 ## Deploy a node